-Under current law, business name registrations are dealt with at State level.
+Previously, business name registrations were dealt with at State level.
 From 28 May 2012, a new National Business Names Register (NBNR) was established, which is administered by the Australian Securities and Investments Commission (ASIC).

-The change will not affect existing registered business names.
+The change did not affect registered business names which were registered before 28 May 2012.

-Existing business names will automatically be transferred to the new national register and retain their existing expiry dates (i.e. in South Australia, 3 years from registration).
+Existing business names were automatically be transferred to the new national register and retained their existing expiry dates (i.e. in South Australia, 3 years from registration).

-If a renewal is required before the transition date (May 28), this will be dealt with by the relevant state-based agency and, once renewed, the name will be transferred to the NBNR.
+If a renewal was required before the transition date (28 May 2012), this was dealt with by the relevant state-based agency and, once renewed, the name was transferred to the NBNR.

-Once ASIC takes control of the registration of business names, it will have an online service available for applications, renewals and payments.
+ASIC took control of the registration of business names from 28 May 2012 and implemented an online service available for applications, renewals and payments.

-After the transition, business name registration will apply nationally.
-This means that for a business operating across state borders, there will no longer be a need to register the same name in multiple states.
+After the transition date, business name registration became a national system.
+This means that for a business operating across state borders, there was no longer a need to register the same name in multiple states.

-If, under current laws, a person has registered the same business name in a number of states, then following the transition they may choose to:
+If, under the old laws, a person had registered the same business name in a number of states, then following the transition they have two choices:

 - keep only one business name record (e.g. the business name with the latest registration expiry date) and cancel the registration of the remaining business names; or